[NOTE: WB Seth Cates and Bro. Sammy Graham contributed

 The Lodge's history has been marked by many defining moments.
 Some of these events have been lost to the ravages of fire and destruction; others, as is the case with many Masonic Lodges, have simply never been recorded, either through oversight or because of circumspection.

 Bldg.
 A, with Bldg.
 B (the "new" Court House built in 1892) in the right background.
-Brother Sammy Graham has pinned down the date of this photo to between 1898 and 1899.
+Brother Sammy Graham has pinned down the date of this photo to between 1898 and 1899, and has also identified many of those in the photo.

 Needless to say, THE defining event was when the Founders of the Lodge decided that Dallas needed a Masonic Lodge, and acted upon that conviction.
 Dallas at that time (1852-53) was not yet an incorporated city.
 The area was still somewhat wild and lawless.
 But the zeal for the Fraternity, coupled with the desire for Brotherhood, goodwill, charity and harmony compelled our Founders to do whatever was necessary to obtain a Charter from Grand Lodge, elect Officers, and begin meeting as Dallas Lodge No. 182.
 A small group of Masons put down the roots from which our Lodge would draw sustenance over the next 163 years.